 - Graduate Management Admission Test (GMAT) may be required.

-The preferred application deadline for the PharmD-MBA program is March 1 of the first professional year; however, applications may be accepted after the deadline.
-Applicants should first inform the Gatton College of Pharmacy Office of Academic Affairs regarding their intent to apply followed by submission of the following items to the GCOP Office of Student Affairs:
+The preferred application deadline is March 1 of the first professional year; however, applications may be accepted after the deadline.
+Applicants should first inform Academic Affairs regarding their intent to apply; then, submit the following items to Student Affairs: